pierrickdelrieu/Extension-Algo-VSC/README.md

-# picalgo README
+# pic-algo README

-This is the README for your extension "picalgo".
+This is the README for your extension "pic-algo".
 After writing up a brief description, we recommend including the following sections.

 ## Features